The Ultimate Matcha Crawl Through Manhattan's Best Shops

 Stop 5: Matcha Babe (Tribeca) - 3:30 PM

 Sweet treat stop at Instagram's favorite matcha café.
 Matcha Babe leans into the aesthetic side of matcha culture with pastel pink walls, neon signs, and drinks designed for social media.
-But don't let the trendy exterior fool you—the matcha quality is serious, sourced from Uji farms and prepared with traditional whisking techniques.
+But we've found that the trendy exterior doesn't diminish the serious matcha quality—it's sourced from Uji farms and prepared with traditional whisking techniques.

-Order the Matcha Soft Serve ($6)—rich, creamy, and intensely green without artificial coloring.
+We can't resist the Matcha Soft Serve ($6)—rich, creamy, and intensely green without artificial coloring.
 The slight bitterness balances the sweetness perfectly.
-Pair it with a Hojicha Latte for contrast—this roasted green tea has smoky, caramel notes that complement the matcha ice cream beautifully.
+We like to pair it with a Hojicha Latte for contrast—this roasted green tea has smoky, caramel notes that complement the matcha ice cream beautifully.

 The shop is tiny (maybe 6 seats), but there's a small outdoor bench perfect for people-watching on Grand Street.
-This is your sugar boost for the final leg of the crawl.
+This is our sugar boost for the final leg of the crawl.

 Transit tip: Take the 6 train from Canal St to 51st St (20 minutes) or walk to the N/R at Canal St.